vplauzon/GramParser/documentation/tutorial.md

 There are a few more nuances in the grammar language, for instance recursivity wasn't covered here.

-We suggest to go through the [online documentation](README.md) to learn more about GramParser.
+We suggest to go through the [online documentation](README.md) to learn more about GramParser and use the [Workbench](https://gram-parser.vincentlauzon.com/) to practice.